What can you do with the dirt in your pots after your flowers have died?

 - It’s easiest to mix old potting soil into the ground in areas that don’t have plants.

-- If you’re spreading a thin layer of potting soil on top of the ground near plants, lightly spread it in the areas between plants, but keep it away from the “crowns” of your plants.
+- But you also can spread a thin layer of potting soil on the ground near plants.
+Lightly spread it in the areas between plants, but keep it away from the “crowns” of your plants.
 (The crown is where a plant’s stem comes up from the ground.
 It’s where the stem and roots connect to each other.)

 - If you’re going to mix the old soil into the ground near existing plants (like “perennials” — the plants that return each year), be careful where you dig.
 You don’t want to disturb their roots.